JetBrains/teamcity-documentation/topics/managing-your-user-account.md

 ## Changing Your Password

 If [built-in authentication](configuring-authentication-settings.md#Built-in+Authentication) is configured, TeamCity server maintains passwords for the user authentication.
-You can change your password in __My Settings & Tools | General | Built-in Authentication__.
+You can change the password in __Your Profile | General | Built-in Authentication__.
 Enter an existing and new passwords and click __Save changes__.

 The password can only be changed for the built-in authentication.
 If you don't see these fields, this means that TeamCity is configured to use external authentication and the password should be changed in the corresponding external system.